 Your personas will all be given names – Cautious Colin for instance – and be front of mind when tailoring content offerings.

 Crucially, each buyer persona should be placed within a different stage of the buyer’s journey.
 While some will fall into the Awareness phase, others will be further along that road and braced to purchase (Decision).
 This matters because different stages of the buyer journey require different content.

 When it comes to inbound marketing, a ‘one size fits all’ approach will not suffice.
-Specific and highly targeted content is the secret to converting leads – for B2B and B2C companies.
+Specific and highly targeted content is the secret to converting leads – especially for industrial businesses where needs are often more complex.
 Buyer personas allow for that.